awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 To configure Amazon EC2 instances launched as part of the group, you can specify a launch template or a launch configuration\.
 We recommend that you use a launch template to make sure that you can use the latest features of Amazon EC2, such as T2 Unlimited instances\.
 For more information, see [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.

 **Important**
-You can add an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to your Auto Scaling group to perform rolling updates when a change has been made to the group\.
+You can add an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to your Auto Scaling group to perform rolling updates \(or replace the group\) when a change has been made to the group\.
 You can find sample update policies for rolling updates in the [Examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html#aws-properties-as-group--examples) section\.

 For more information, see [CreateAutoScalingGroup](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CreateAutoScalingGroup.html) and [UpdateAutoScalingGroup](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_UpdateAutoScalingGroup.html) in the *Amazon EC2 Auto Scaling API Reference*\.
 For more information about Amazon EC2 Auto Scaling, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html)\.